YumaWorks/yangpp/docs/source/yangpp/introduction.rst

-**One problem is that every location the 'std-grouping' is used, the module is changed to use 'my-grouping' instead.**
+**One problem is that every location the 'std-grouping' is used, the module must be changed to use 'my-grouping' instead.
+This is often unacceptable and/or impractical.**

 .. code-block:: yang